Sandra Magnus

 Sandra Hall Magnus (born October 30, 1964) is an American engineer and a former NASA astronaut.
-She returned to Earth with the crew of STS-119 Discovery on March 28, 2009, after having spent 134 days in orbit.
-She was assigned to the crew of STS-135, the final mission of the Space Shuttle.
+She flew to space three times, as mission specialist on STS-112, as ISS crewmember during Expedition 18 and as mission specialist on STS-135.
 She is also a licensed amateur radio operator with the call sign KE5FYE.
 From 2012 until 2018 Magnus was the executive director of the American Institute of Aeronautics and Astronautics.

 Biography

 Early life and education

 Magnus was born and raised in Belleville, Illinois.
 She earned degrees in physics and electrical engineering from the University of Missouri–Rolla (now known as the Missouri University of Science and Technology) before earning a PhD in materials science and engineering from the Georgia Institute of Technology in 1996.
 Research for her dissertation, entitled "An Investigation of the relationship between the thermochemistry and emission behavior of thermionic cathodes based on the BaO-Sc_{2}O_{3}-WO_{3} ternary system," was supported by a fellowship from the NASA Lewis Research Center.